scrapy/scrapy/docs/intro/overview.rst

 You've seen how to extract and store items from a website using Scrapy, but this is just the surface.
 Scrapy provides a lot of powerful features for making scraping easy and efficient, such as:

+* Built-in support for :ref:`selecting and extracting <topics-selectors>` data from HTML/XML sources using CSS selectors extended and XPath expressions, with helper methods to extract using regular expressions.

 * An :ref:`interactive shell console <topics-shell>` (IPython aware) for trying out the CSS and XPath expressions to scrape data, very useful when writing or